Bachelor of Biomedical Science

 What background knowledge do I need?
 What should I study at school?

-- We offer introductory units in Chemistry, Mathematics and Physics for students who do not have the recommended background knowledge as well as two free courses: Chemistry Refresher Course and Mathematics Bridging Course.
+We offer introductory units in Chemistry, Mathematics and Physics for students who do not have the recommended background knowledge as well as two free courses: Chemistry Refresher Course and Mathematics Bridging Course.

-- Alternatively, you might like to consider enrolling for the Bachelor of Scientific Studies in the first instance and, on successful completion of eight units you will be eligible for award of the Diploma in Science, and you can transfer to the Bachelor of Biomedical Science with some credit (advanced standing) for units you have completed.
+Alternatively, you might like to consider enrolling for the Bachelor of Scientific Studies in the first instance and, on successful completion of eight units you will be eligible for award of the Diploma in Science, and you can transfer to the Bachelor of Biomedical Science with some credit (advanced standing) for units you have completed.